By Linda Cornett

 The city has been a trend-setter on the political front, with laws limiting homebuilding, establishing an open space tax to preserve green spaces, protecting gay rights (and defending that protection to the U.S. Supreme Court).

 But plain old quirkiness surely plays a role in the Boulder brand.
 “Only in Boulder” is a frequent comment, admiring or sneering, when the town’s name comes up, and “Keep Boulder Weird” is a popular bumper sticker.
-The impromptu Halloween Mall Crawl crammed 50,000 bizarrely costumed partiers onto the four-block Downtown Mall until the city shut it down (a new generation is reviving the gathering on a more manageable scale).
-Streaking on the CU campus gave way to an annual Naked Pumpkin Run through downtown (runners wear shoes and carved pumpkins on their heads) whose future is iffy after a city ordinance banned public nudity.
+The impromptu Halloween Mall Crawl crammed 50,000 bizarrely costumed partiers onto the four-block Downtown Mall until the city shut it down.
+Now it’s mostly little ones at the Halloween afternoon Munchkin Madness.

-Ganja fans gathered at the University of Colorado campus on April 20 to smoke their support; the ghoulish fun of Frozen Dead Guy Days in nearby Nederland celebrate Bredo Morstoel, whose body was stored in dry ice in a shed by his grandson who was awaiting advances in cryogenic rejuvenation; costumed adults on tricked-out tricycles pedal a course between taverns in the Almost-Annual Matt Armbruster Memorial Big Wheel Rally for charity.
+Before legal marijuana, ganja fans gathered at the University of Colorado campus on April 20 to smoke their support; the ghoulish fun of Frozen Dead Guy Days in nearby Nederland celebrate Bredo Morstoel, whose body was stored in dry ice in a shed by his grandson who was awaiting advances in cryogenic rejuvenation; costumed adults on tricked-out tricycles sometimes pedal a course between taverns in the Almost-Annual Matt Armbruster Memorial Big Wheel Rally for charity.
 So far, there appears no danger of Boulder running out of weirdness.

 • Andrews Arboretum